 73-50 Little Neck Parkway

 NYC's only working historic farm is the perfect party spot for kids who want to learn about animals and the farm-to-table movement.
-From April through October, children ages 1 to 12 can enjoy a private tour, help to feed the animals and go on a tractor-drawn hayride.
+From April through October, children ages 1 to 12 can enjoy a tractor-drawn hayride and help feed the animals.
 Everything you need is included: invitations, paper goods, pizza and beverages, a personalized cake, goodie bags and a special gift for the birthday child.

 Bounce 'N Play – Astoria